 Good survey questions will help your business acquire the right information to drive growth.
 Surveys can be made up of different types of questions.
 Each type has a unique approach to gathering data.
 The questions you choose and the way you use them in your survey will affect its results.

-These are the types of survey question we will cover:
+These are the types of survey questions we will cover:

 - Open-Ended Questions